6th Grade

 Try this challenge from lesson 1.05!

 💡 What challenges might your students face when writing code with conditionals?
-List them on your handout so you can discuss later with your Coding Coordinator.

 3) Functions